Mistuke/hub.zhox.com/content/posts/bypassing-MAX_PATH-limit-on-windows.md

 Essentially what we're going to do is replace every call to certain functions in GCC and Binutils with new and improved ones.
 There are three ways this "hooking" can be done:

-* Dynamic: The program is created suspended, the headers of the program is modified in memory and addresses for the functions we want to hook will be overridden by the new ones.
+* `Dynamic`: The program is created suspended, the headers of the program is modified in memory and addresses for the functions we want to hook will be overridden by the new ones.
-* Static: The header is modified directly in the file on disk.
+* `Static`: The header is modified directly in the file on disk.
-* Using a local redirect: Windows has a feature where a `.local` [forwarder file](https://docs.microsoft.com/en-us/windows/desktop/dlls/dynamic-link-library-redirection) can be used to redirect access to a DLL with one that's local (in a subfolder of the local file).
+* `Local redirect`: Windows has a feature where a `.local` [forwarder file](https://docs.microsoft.com/en-us/windows/desktop/dlls/dynamic-link-library-redirection) can be used to redirect access to a DLL with one that's local (in a subfolder of the local file).
 This won't work as certain system DLLs such as `msvcrt.dll` are exempt from being redirected.

 `Dynamic` is nice as it makes no lasting changes to the binary, but it's also slower and requires changes to `GHC` itself. `Static` on the other hand will have no performance overhead but if the binaries are signed then the signatures would be invalidated.

 Luckily the binaries are not signed, so I went with the `Static` approach.

-Essentially the game plan is this, in every binary in the `mingw` folder of `ghc` we do the following:
+Essentially the game plan is in every binary in the `mingw` folder of `ghc` we do the following:

 Find the IAT (`Import Address Table`) entry for `msvcrt.dll` (the Microsoft C runtime) and replace these with a new runtime `phxcrt.dll`.
 That name was chosen as it has the same length as the original file we're replacing.
 After the replacement is done the `PE header checksum` is re-calculated and the new values written out.

 ![IAT](/images/import_descriptor.png "Import Address Table")

 The `phxcrt.dll` is a thin `forwarder only` DLL.
 It uses a little known feature of the Windows system loader to allow one to forward a call to another DLL.
 The final address is the one that the loader will write back into the `import descriptor`, so this cost is small and paid only once.
-(Note that this does require strict binding of functions, but lazy binding can also be overridden but by a different mechanism.)
+(Note that this does require strict binding of functions.
+Lazy binding can also be overridden but by a different mechanism.)

 `phxcrt.dll` will forward the calls we don't care about to `msvcrt.dll` and the ones we do will be forwarded to `muxcrt.dll` (I'll leave the details of this to another post).